 Mr. Lee has served as our Senior Vice President and Chief Regulatory Officer since 2010.
-He joined us in 2005 as Chief Financial Officer after serving over 14 years with the Federal Deposit Insurance Corporation.
-He later transitioned to the position of Chief Credit Officer in 2007 and served in that position until being appointed Chief Regulatory Officer in 2010.
+He joined the Company in 2005 as Chief Financial Officer after serving over 14 years with the Federal Deposit Insurance Corporation ("FDIC").
+He later transitioned to the position of Senior Vice President and Chief Credit Officer in 2007 and served in that position until being appointed as Senior Vice President and Chief Regulatory Officer in 2010.
 Mr. Lee graduated from Midwestern State University in Texas with a Bachelor of Business Administration degree with a concentration in Economics.
 He graduated with honors from the Pacific Coast Banking School at the University of Washington.
-He serves on the boards of directors of the Sacramento Asian Pacific Chamber of Commerce and the Sacramento Regional Conservation Corps.
+Mr. Lee serves on the boards of directors of the Sacramento Asian Pacific Chamber of Commerce and the Sacramento Regional Conservation Corps.